Last compiled: 2023-09-05 15:26:25.305239

 Violin plot |

-compute?
+stat_smooth() compute?
 What

-parameters control its behaviour?Try running ?stat_smooth()
+parameters control its behaviour?Try running ?stat_smooth() on your R console.

-computes the following variables: -
+stat_smooth() computes the following variables: -

-: Predicted value - ymin
+y or x: Predicted value - ymin or

-: Lower pointwise confidence interval around the mean -
+xmin: Lower pointwise confidence interval around the mean -

 Standard error